rancher/docs/content/rancher/v2.x/en/concepts/workloads/_index.md

 - [DaemonSets](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/)

     _Daemonsets_ ensures that every node in the cluster runs a copy of pod.
-For use cases where where you're collecting logs or monitoring node performance, this daemon-like workload works best.
+For use cases where you're collecting logs or monitoring node performance, this daemon-like workload works best.

 - [Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/)